guadabsb15/summer_2021_report/docs/source/sedov.rst

 Parameters and initial conditions
 ----------------------------------
-For the Sod problem we use
+For the Sedov problem we use
-       * gamma = 1.4
+       * gamma =´5/3

-       * Final time = 0,2
-Below shows a table of the inital conditions for the left state and right state.
-These values will be used in all verifications for the Sod problem including the Bifrost solver and Ramses/mhd_eos solver.
+Below shows a table of the inital conditions for the inside and outside of the blast.
+These values will be used in all verifications for the Sedov problem: In addition we have the following parameters

 * r0 = 0.0125
 * centre = 0.0, 0.0, 0.0